LukasMurdock/LukasMurdock.github.io/_posts/2020-02-01-mental-models.md

 Most failures are one-time costs.
 Most regrets are recurring costs.

 Worlds of scarcity are made out of things.
 Worlds of abundance are made out of dependencies.
-Think for yourself.
-Build for yourself.

 ## Don’t fool yourself